-NRC is an agency of the Government of Canada, reporting to Parliament through the Minister of Industry.
+The NRC is an agency of the Government of Canada, reporting to Parliament through the Minister of Innovation, Science and Economic Development.
 It is governed by a council of appointees drawn from its client community.

 - Date modified: